Programming Backpropagation with Reverse Handlers for Arrows: Categorical Preliminaries

 The rewriting rules for the string diagrams of promonads are derived from the monad laws and the strength laws.
-For example, we cannot interchange the following two elements $a \in \promonad(X, Y)$ and $b \in \promonad(Z, W)$ in general:
+Figure~\ref{fig:promonad-rewriting-contrast} contrasts the non-pure and pure cases: computations do not commute in general, but pure morphisms from $\catc$ do.
+For details of the rewriting rules, see \cite{Roman2023}.